Research

 Algebraic Topology Research

 Algebraic K-theory lies at the intersection of algebraic topology, algebraic geometry, and number theory, making it an invariant of great interest to many mathematicians.
 However, algebraic K-groups are notoriously difficult to compute.
-In the trace methods approach to K-theory, we study more computationally approachable invariants as approximation.
+In the trace methods approach to K-theory, we study more computationally approachable invariants as approximations.

 As an equivariant homotopy theorist, my work is grounded in a generalization of this story where we concern ourselves with a version of K-theory for objects that have a group action on them, specifically the C2-action of involution.
 I study an approximation of this equivariant K-theory called Real topological Hochschild homology (THR).
 My Ph.D. thesis develops some of the first computational tools for Real topological Hochschild homology (THR) and identifies the algebraic structures structures present in THR.